hmrc/agent-mtd-identifiers/README.md

 Micro-library for typing and validating UK tax identifiers within the Agents domain.

+Now also includes support for access groups (aka granular permissions) in the Agent Services Account

 #### Identifier Types

 Types are provided for many common tax identifiers, such as: